CLPopescu-1999-02/avast-cpp-isnt-dead/README.md

-Slides for GOTO 2018
+Slides for C++ isn't dead
 --------------------

-A talk I gave at GOTO 2018 on 26th April.
+A talk I gave at [Avast](https://www.avast.com/) in June 2018.
+Forked from a GOTO talk I did in April.

-View the slides at: https://mattgodbolt.github.io/goto-2018-cpp/#/